arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

-Grants or revokes access levels to the database *dbname* for user *user*.
+Sets the database access levels for the database *dbname* of user *user*.
 You need the *Administrate* server access level in order to execute this REST call.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-Returned if the access permissions were changed successfully.
+Returned if the access level was changed successfully.

 @RESTRETURNCODE{400}
 If the JSON representation is malformed or mandatory data is missing